 Reading through course descriptions on the website, she found the selection of electives appealing.
 She also felt the courses could help her decide what to do in the future, without constricting her choices within the field.
 In practice, she found her courses provided her with a flavor of everything before she was able to narrow down the actual study and focus on two topics – global health and innovation – through her Capstone and Practicum.

 In the very beginning of her school career Mona decided to complete her MPH in three years, instead of two, and very much enjoyed the pace.
-She also found her supervisor, Professor Tin Maung, to be very supportive of her decision to have two separate topics – one for the Practicum and one for the Capstone.
+She also found her supervisor, Professor Tin Maung, to be very supportive.
 “Professor Tin Maung has been a great mentor and a constant source of guidance and inspiration.
 She continuously conveyed a spirit of encouragement and excitement in my work.”
 Mona added.

 For her Practicum, Mona’s passion for innovation in public and global health led her to select a six-week program centered around HIV/AIDS and healthcare.
 She chose to work with Children and Family Health International in Durban, South Africa.
 CFHI is a Non-Governmental Organization (NGO) with Special Consultative Status with the United Nations Economic and Social Council, and has programs in many areas of the world, including in Asia, South America and Africa.
 Within CFHI, Mona partnered with another NGO, The Blue Roof Wellness Centre in Durban, South Africa.